kokuwaio/iot-mock/README.md

     .withEnv("SERVER_DOMAIN_NAME", "local")
     // Configure the port where mockserver should be available.
 Must fit to mDNS service configuration. (optional, default 8080)
     .withEnv("API_PORT", "8080");

-/**
- * Configure MockServer with the OpenAPI file.
- * Add your expectations if needed.
- * Maybe, we can add this autmagically iside the docker container to simplify test code.
- **/
-@BeforeEach
-public void initialize() {
-    MockServerClient client = new MockServerClient("localhost", iotMock.getMappedPort(8080));
-    client.upsert(openAPIExpectation("/openapi/petstore.yaml"));

-...
 ```
 Check the very good documentations of [Testcontainers](https://www.testcontainers.org/) and [MockServer](https://www.mock-server.com/) for further usage details.